 Pickens Nose is located at the southern end of the Nantahala Mountains within the Nantahala National Forest near the border of North Carolina and Georgia and the town of Otto, NC.
 It is most easily accessed off US 441 but can also be accessed from the Standing Indian campground.

 The climbing history at Pickens Nose may be relatively long, but based on the amount of information available about said climbing it is likely not very storied.
 It has some easy top rope climbs, some hard sport climbs, and what looks like some bold trad climbs.
-But overall not a ton of established climbs.
-I wouldn't classify this as a destination but it can be a fun place to try out with an easy short approach.
+I wouldn't classify this as a destination but it can be a fun place to try out with an easy short approach and cooler temperatures in the summer.
 Most routes are single pitch, but there may be a multi pitch option out there somewhere.

-There are three main areas of climbing here; Cameron's Wall, the "Top Rope" Wall and the Nose.
-All three are near the end of the approach trail.
+There are four main areas of climbing here; Cameron's Wall, the "Top Rope" Wall, the Nose and Rockhouse Knob.
+The first three are near the end of the approach trail at the crest of the road.
 If you keep walking until the trail ends you will be on top of Pickens Nose proper.
 Turn around and walk back a little if you intended to find the other walls or access the bottom of the Nose.
 Directions to each area are on the area pages.

 There is also a fairly large boulder on the left about 2/3 of the way down the approach trail.
 It's currently covered in plant growth but could have a few decent problems on it if someone was inspired to clean it up.

 From US 441: Look for the forest service sign for the Coweeta Hydrologic Laboratory on the west side of the road approximately one mile south of Otto, NC.
-Turn onto Coweeta Lab Road and follow it about 3 miles coming to a forest service sign for Ball Creek Road - FS 83.
+Turn onto Coweeta Lab Road and follow it about 3 miles coming to a forest service sign for Ball Creek Road - FS 83 (left at the branch).
+If you wind up on FS-751 you took the wrong branch.
 Climb for 5 miles on unpaved FS-83 to reach the trailhead.
 The road forks once on the way up, be sure to stay on FS-83 by bearing to the right and uphill until the roads flattens out.